 The Interrupter is someone who talks over anyone who is speaking.
 This is distracting because when two or more people talk at the same time on a call, everyone just hears noise.
 This doesn’t stop the Interrupter.
 They’ll just continue to speak, sometimes even louder.
 Another form of Interrupter is the attendee who doesn’t put their mic on mute.
 As a result, everyone can hear them shuffling paper, clicking their mouse or sipping coffee.
 You can also expect to hear a dog barking, water running and other background noises from time to time.

 How we see the Interrupter: This person will be labelled rude even if it is not their intention.
-Sometimes, the lack of visual cues on a call can make it hard to know when to chime in.
+Come to think of it, anyone can be an Interrupter and not know it.
+The lack of visual cues on a call can make it hard to know when to chime in.
 Also, poor internet connection can be a factor.
 It can cause your audio or video feed to lag so there’s a delay or overlap when you respond.

 How not to be the Interrupter: